simbamatutu/BUAA-MiniOperatingSystem/Readme.md

 # BUAA Mini Operating system

-The operating system is implemtnted using MIPS runs on GXemul computer architecture emulator.
+The operating system is implemented using MIPS and runs on GXemul computer architecture emulator.

 | Lab   | Lab description                   |
 |-------|-----------------------------------|